Skip to content ↓

 What We Teach

-Our 'Worstead Curriculum' is made up of the National Curriculum in KS1 and KS2, the EYFS prior to this, and our own 'Childhood Curriculum' - everything else that children experience at school in addition to their basic entitlement to maths, English, history, PE, art, science etc. A great example of this is our well-established and well-loved Forest School, in which every child takes part as a timetabled entitlement each year.
+Our 'Worstead Curriculum' is made up of the National Curriculum in KS1 and KS2, the Early Years Foundation Stage (EYFS) prior to this, and our own 'Childhood Curriculum' - everything else that children experience at school in addition to their basic entitlement to maths, English, history, PE, art, science etc. A great example of this is our well-established and well-loved Forest School, in which every child takes part as a timetabled entitlement each year.
 Also, our commitment to extra-curricular sports and expressive arts clubs, educational visits, visitors, events, special days, children's performances and shows, and inter-school competitions, ensure we are not just about 'lessons'!
 We strongly believe that these elements and opportunities allow Worstead children to enjoy "life in all its fullness" as promoted by the Diocese of Norwich and the Church of England as a whole.

 In December 2021, Ofsted inspected Worstead and said: